seanrathier/reditviewer/README.md

 I am using ESLint and Prettier libraries to ensure the code for the whole app is formatted and structured the same way.

 I've implemented the application UI using React hooks.
-I wam still fairly new to React hooks,  and find the code more intuitive when reading.
+I am still fairly new to React hooks,  and find the code more intuitive when reading.

-Redux to store application state to ensure there is a single source of truth, and state is read only.
+Using redux to store application state to ensure there is a single source of truth, and state is read only.

 Redux sagas are used to facilitate side effects, such as fetching Reddit data, and changing state while fetching data.

 I've implemented to Redux store using Immer JS to ensure immutable state, an alternative the Immutable JS.
-I find it's easier to apply state changes using draft and
+I find it's easier to apply state changes using draft and produce.

 ## Boilerplate
 Many people choose create-react-app, but I like to use the react boilerplate maintained by Max Stoiber, as I always create projects using this boilplate.
 The avantages of using this is one is that it is highly scalable and has scripts to generates a lot of the, ahem,  boilerplate, for react, redux, and sagas.